ginjo/rack_warden/README.md

 # RackWarden

 RackWarden is a ruby gatekeeper mini-app providing authentication and user management for rack based apps.
 Protecting your entire application with only a few lines of code, RackWarden uses its own controllers, views, models, and database.
-Or, you can drop in your own views and layouts, specify your own database, and use your existing users table for seamless integration.
+You can also drop in your own views and layouts, specify your own database, and use your existing users table for seamless custom integration.

-RackWarden uses Sinatra for the mini-app, Warden for authentication, and DataMapper for database connections.
+RackWarden is a Sinatra mini-app that uses Warden for authentication and DataMapper for database connections.
 It is based on the sinatra-warden-example at <https://github.com/sklise/sinatra-warden-example>.

 RackWarden is a work-in-progress.
 The gemspec, the files, the code, and the documentation can and will change over time.
 Follow on github for the latest updates.